 - 5.1.5.1.
 In accordance with 42 USC §1396 u-2(d)(1), the Contractor shall not knowingly have an employment, consulting, or other agreement for the provision of items and services that are significant and material to the Contractor's obligations under this Contract with any person, or affiliate of such person, who is excluded, under federal law or regulation, from certain procurement and non-procurement activities.
 Further, no such person may have beneficial ownership of more than five (5) percent of the Contractor's equity or be permitted to serve as a director, officer, or partner of the Contractor.
-Federal financial participation (FFP) is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under section 1128(b)(8)(B) of the Social Security Act. - 5.1.6.
+Federal financial participation (FFP) is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under section 1128(b)(8)(B) of the Social Security Act or for any of the reasons listed in 42 C.F.R. §431.55(h). - 5.1.6.
 Disclosure Requirements - 5.1.6.1.
 The Contractor must disclose to CMS and RI EOHHS information on ownership and control, business transactions, and persons convicted of crimes in accordance with 42 C.F.R.
 Part 455, Subpart B. The Contractor must obtain federally required disclosures from all network providers and applicants in accordance with 42 C.F.R.
-455 Subpart B and 42 C.F.R. § 1002.3, and as specified by RI EOHHS, including but not limited to obtaining such information through provider Enrollment forms and credentialing and recredentialing packages.
+455 Subpart B, and 42 C.F.R. §§ 438.214 and 1002.3, and as specified by RI EOHHS, including but not limited to obtaining such information through provider Enrollment forms and credentialing and recredentialing packages.
 The Contractor must maintain such disclosed information in a manner which can be periodically searched by the Contractor for exclusions and provided to RI EOHHS in accordance with this Contract and relevant state and federal laws and regulations.
 In addition, the Contractor must comply with all reporting and disclosure requirements of 42 U.S.C. § 1396b(m)(4)(A) if the Contractor is not a federally qualified health maintenance organization under the Public Health Service Act.
+In addition, the Contractor shall make the information reported pursuant to 42 U.S.C.
+1396b(m)(4)(A) available to its Enrollees upon reasonable request.